-Let’s now review each of these sections below …
+Let’s go through each of these subsections.

-User Profile Sections
+Your Profile Sections

-1 – Accessing Your User Profile
+Accessing Your User Profile

 Profile > Personal Options

-2 – Visual Editor
+Visual Editor

-Ticking the Disable the visual editor when writing box disables the visual editor and uses the plain HTML editor instead.
+Tick the “Disable the visual editor when writing” checkbox to disable the visual editor and use the plain HTML editor instead.

-3 – Admin Color Scheme
+Admin Color Scheme

-WordPress User Profile: Changing The Global WordPress Color Scheme
+WordPress User Profile: Changing And Customizing Your Default WordPress Color Scheme

 To learn how to customize your WordPress dashboard, see this tutorial: How To Customize Your WordPress Dashboard

-4 – Keyboard Shortcuts
+Keyboard Shortcuts

-To learn more about the WordPress toolbar, see the tutorial below:
+To learn more about using the WordPress admin toolbar, see this tutorial: The WordPress Dashboard

 Profile > Name

-Changing your username will affect your login, as this username is required for logging into your site!
+Note: Changing your username will affect your login as your username is required to log into your site.

 First Name / Last Name

-You can edit the First Name and Last Name details in this section.
+Change your First Name and Last Name details in this section.

-7 – Name > Nickname / Display Name Publicly As
+Nickname / Display Name Publicly As

-You can add multiple nicknames to your profile section.
+Note: You can add multiple nicknames to your profile section.

 Profile > Contact Info

-Ensure that your correct email address is entered in the Email (required) field.
-This field is required (see “Notes” section below for more information).
+Make sure to enter your correct email address into the Email (required) field.
+This is a required field (see “Notes” section below for more information).

 Profile > About Yourself